chrismuzyn/discord-repost-police/README.md

 # Installation
 ### Prerequisites
-1. This bot uses a reverse engineered apple csam/neuralhash that you must source yourself and place in the local directory apple-neuralhash.
+1. This bot uses the apple csam/neuralhash that you must source yourself and place in the local directory apple-neuralhash.
+THIS REPOSITORY DOES NOT DISTRIBUTE THE MODEL.
 I was able to source this from an Intel Macbook.
 Instructions to do so are here: https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX

 You could use a different visual hash algorithm if you wish, and replace the function neuralhash in the python script.